lockyer-io/lc3-dissassembler/README.md

 # lc3-dissassembler
-Needed addresses of the executed machine code for the debugger of the custom-lc3, so this dissassembler will convert compiled .obj binary to lc3 assembly.
+Needed addresses of the executed assembly for the debugger of the custom-lc3, so this dissassembler will convert compiled .obj binary to lc3 assembly.